TudorDan/TechInterviewWorkbook/README.md

 # Tech Interview Workbook

 ###### This is part of Codecool's curriculum Self Instructed Practice.
-It contains answers to questions from the "Programming Basics", "Web with Python" and "Java OOP" Modules.
+It contains answers to questions from the "Programming Basics", "Web with Python", "Java OOP" and "Advanced .NET C#" Modules.

 ---